DrKJeff16/project.nvim/README.md

 ### ProjectFzf

-> This command is only enabled if you have `fzf-lua` installed
+> This command is only enabled if you have installed `fzf-lua`

 The `:ProjectFzf` command is a dynamicly enabled User Command that runs `project.nvim` through `fzf-lua`.
 For now it just executes [`require('project').run_fzf_lua()`](#run-fzf-lua).

+### ProjectTelescope

+> This command is only enabled if you have `telescope.nvim` (and you loaded it)

+The `:ProjectTelescope` command is a dynamicly enabled User Command that runs the Telescope `projects` picker.
+A shortcut, really.

 ### ProjectAdd